digital-asset/daml/docs/source/daml/intro/8_Exceptions.rst

 (in the form of an Iou issued by their bank) from their account to the owner in return.

-First, we need to setup a template to represent the account of a user.
+First, we need to setup a template to represent the account of a user:

 .. literalinclude:: daml/daml-intro-8/daml/Intro/Exceptions.daml
   :language: daml